hiciefte/translate-java-property-files/docs/new-project-deployment.md

     ```bash
     sudo crontab -e
     ```
 2. Paste the following line at the bottom of the file.
-This will run the translator every day at 3:00 AM.
+This is a robust example that sets the required environment and uses absolute paths to avoid common cron issues.
+It will run the translator every day at 3:00 AM.

     ```cron
+    # Set a sane environment for the cron job
+    SHELL=/bin/bash
+    PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin

-    0 3 * * * cd /opt/translator-service/docker && docker compose run --rm translator >> /opt/translator-service/logs/cron_job.log 2>&1
+    0 3 * * * cd /opt/translator-service/docker && /usr/bin/docker compose run --rm translator >> /opt/translator-service/logs/cron_job.log 2>&1
     ```
 3. Save and close the file.